Mimusops laurifolia: Uses

 Egyptian gilded mummy mask from 100 BCE - 50 CE, carved from Mimusops laurifolia wood.

 Local communities gather the edible fruit from wild trees, and occasionally use the timber for fuel, construction, and carpentry.
 The wood is light brown to pale yellow.

-The tree was probably cultivated in ancient Egypt.
+Mimusops laurifolia was cultivated in ancient Egypt.
 Twigs and leaves have been found in tombs from the Twelfth Dynasty to Greco-Roman times, and it was mentioned in texts from the 18th Dynasty onwards.
-The wood was used for making statues, beds, tables, and other objects.
+The wood was fashioned into ushabti figurines and other funerary objects, or into furniture such as beds and tables.
+M. laurifolia is often referred to by its Ancient Greek name "persea"; it is unrelated to the genus of that name.

 Conservation status

 M. laurifolia is extremely rare in Southwest Arabia.
-Its distribution is limited to humid sites, and it has suffered from habitat loss, overgrazing, and desertification.
+Its distribution is limited to humid sites, and it has suffered from habitat destruction, overgrazing, and desertification.
 The population in the Sarawat mountains is limited to a few stream valleys (wadis).
-A dozen old trees were observed in Jabal Gedu, and only two trees in Jabal Ureys.
+Twelve trees were observed in Jabal Gedu, and only two trees in Jabal Ureys.